trns1997/blindAssist/README.md

 Copy the files in the "video stream" from this repository and paste it in the clone repository above.
 Also install ngrok from:
 https://ngrok.com/
 This will allow us to access the video stream from any network around the world provided we have the link.
-All credits for ngrok goes to the GREAT LONG HUANG.
+All credits for ngrok goes to the GREAT LONG HOANG.
 To use it just extract the zip folder and run the follownig command:
 ./ngrok http "input the socket"

 Please feel free to edit the read me to help others use your programs.